-Also, this minimum only applies to the grades a student receives after he or she is admitted, which means the first semester’s grades are still factored into the high school GPA that colleges look at.
+Yes, it actually does.
+This minimum only applies to the grades a student receives after he or she is admitted, which means the first semester’s grades are still factored into the high school GPA that colleges look at.
 In addition, aside from just the fact colleges still look at the first semester’s grades, there are a few other reasons why students should try and maintain a strong high school GPA throughout the entirety of their senior year.

 For the majority of schools, a 3.0 on a 4 point scale is what most schools require from their applicants to get on all their classes.
 However, this 3.0 varies based on the school.
-Some schools require their admittees to average a 3.0 across all of his or her classes while some require their admittees to get a 3.0 in all of his or her individual classes.
-While this threshold seems very easy to achieve, all it would take is possibly one grade in one class for a high schooler to lose their college dream school.
+Some schools require their admittees to average a 3.0 across all of his or her classes; while some require their admittees to get a 3.0 in all of his or her individual classes.
+While this threshold seems very easy to achieve, all it would take is possibly one grade in one class for a high schooler to lose their favorite school.

-Another reason why it’s important to maintain a good high school GPA throughout one’s senior year is it’s a great way to support an applicant’s case if he or she is trying to appeal a decision to a school.
-One statement colleges have consistently said about academic performance is that improvement over the four years of high school shows a strong candidate who continues to improve and strives for a goal no matter the obstacles.
+Another reason why it’s important to maintain a good high school GPA throughout one’s senior year?
+It is a great way to support an applicant’s case if he or she is trying to appeal a decision to a school.
+One statement colleges have consistently said about academic performance is that improvement matters.
+They want to see that over the four years of high school, you are a strong candidate who continues to improve and strives for a goal no matter the obstacles.

 By finishing off high school with an improved high school GPA, a candidate who was previously rejected or deferred can make a strong case for an appeal.
 Your appeal will show that you performed well and continued to show academic improvement.
 Above all else, a strong academic performance behind an appeal shows admission offices dedication and drive.
 This is something that heavily demanded not only by good schools, but by many jobs, and life.

 You can do this